germanfgv/firecrest-v2/docs/setup/arch/external_storage/README.md

 ### Download Data From Extern

-Exporting large data packets from the HPC cluster to external systems begins with a user's request to download data.
-This triggers FirecREST to upload the data to an S3 bucket and then to provide a presigned URL to access the S3 object.
-Users must wait until the upload process within the HPC infrastructure is fully complete before accessing the data on S3.
+Exporting large data file from the HPC cluster to external systems begins with a user's request to download data.
+FirecREST returns a presigned URL to access the S3 object and then it schedules a job to upload the data to an S3 object into the user's data bucket.
+The user must wait until the upload process within the HPC infrastructure is fully complete before accessing the data on S3.

 To address any potential limitations, FirecREST schedules a job to transfer data to S3 using the multipart upload protocol.
 This process is entirely transparent to the user and ensures that the S3 object becomes accessible only once the transfer is successfully completed.